How to develop a Flexible module

 - Prepare a Module Map to discuss at your workshop

 - Attend module development workshop

 - Set up your Microsoft Team

 Step One: Submit a Module Development Form

-Submit a Module development form with all the key module information for your Term Two module by Friday 20 November 2020.
-Please be aware that no Learning Rooms will be built between 18 December and 5 January 2021.
+Submit a Module development form with all the key module information for your Term Two module by Friday 19 March 2021.
+Please be aware that no Learning Rooms will be built between Friday 2 April and Tuesday 6 April 2021 inclusively.

 The following information will be useful to have to hand: